A portrait of me by the inimitable Molly Crabapple.

 Why should I subscribe?

-Because you like smart, unfiltered writing about sex, power, and culture—and because platforms like this don’t survive without reader support.
+Because you like smart, unfiltered writing about the things we’re all thinking about, but struggle to put in words—and because platforms like this don’t survive without reader support.

-Paid subscribers get access to Pleasure-Seeking events, exclusive stories, and photo diaries from my wildest nights out—the stuff too juicy to share with the broader internet.
+Paid subscribers get access to Pleasure-Seeking events, exclusive stories, and behind-the-scenes reporting.
 If you want more of Pleasure-Seeking, subscribing for $6/month or $60/year is the single best way to support it.

-The more subscribers I get here, the more time I can dedicate to exploring New York’s sexual underground—which means that by pledging $6/month, you are literally keeping the beating heart of culture alive.
-Consider opting for a paid or founding subscription and sharing Pleasure-Seeking with your friends, lovers, and enemies.
+The more subscribers I get here, the more time I can dedicate to exploring New York’s sexual underground—which means that by pledging $6/month, you are basically keeping the beating heart of culture alive!!
+If you love what I’m doing, consider opting for a founding subscription and sharing Pleasure-Seeking with your friends, lovers, and enemies.

 Come hang!